phiweger/primer/README.md

 2. annotation
 3. SNPs

 Below, we'll use hg19, v13.
-The easiest is probably to get if from [NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/).
+The easiest is probably to get if from [NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/) (last access 2021-02-03).